MuaazAttari/UnifiedBookProject/spec-kit/DEPLOYMENT.md

 The application uses PostgreSQL for storing user data, chapters, and other structured information.
 Ensure your PostgreSQL instance is properly configured with adequate storage and backup strategies.

 ### Qdrant Configuration
 The RAG system uses Qdrant for vector storage.
 Ensure your Qdrant instance has sufficient memory and storage for embedding vectors.
-The default configuration uses a 1536-dimensional vector space for OpenAI embeddings.
+The system now uses Cohere embeddings which have a 1024-dimensional vector space.
+Configure your Qdrant collection accordingly.

+For Cohere embeddings:
+- Vector size: 1024
+- Distance metric: Cosine
+- Collection name: physical_ai_docs (default)

+### Cohere API Configuration
+The system uses Cohere's embedding models instead of OpenAI.
+Ensure your Cohere API key has sufficient quota for embedding operations.
+The system uses the `embed-english-v3.0` model by default.

 ### Environment Variables
 Key environment variables for production deployment:

 - `DATABASE_URL`: PostgreSQL connection string
+- `NEON_DATABASE_URL`: Neon Postgres connection string (for PHR and metadata)
 - `QDRANT_URL`: Qdrant instance URL
+- `QDRANT_API_KEY`: Qdrant API key
-- `OPENAI_API_KEY`: OpenAI API key for embeddings and completions
+- `COHERE_API_KEY`: Cohere API key for embeddings (replaces OpenAI)
+- `CCR_QWEN_TOKEN`: CCR Qwen token for response generation
 - `SECRET_KEY`: JWT secret key (should be a long, random string)
 - `ACCESS_TOKEN_EXPIRE_MINUTES`: Token expiration time
 - `ENVIRONMENT`: Set to "production" to enable production optimizations
+- `RAG_DEFAULT_TOPK`: Default number of results to retrieve (default: 5)
+- `CHUNK_SIZE`: Size of text chunks for embedding (default: 512)
+- `MAX_TOKENS`: Maximum tokens for response generation (default: 2048)

 ## Monitoring and Maintenance